SpeciesFileGroup/taxonworks/app/assets/stylesheets/README.md

 ------------

 * base - includes core element styles, covering the general defaults (i.e. color palette, white space, etc)
-* views - app/view files, stylesheets only for that file space
+* views - css for classes that originate in app/views
+* helpers - css for classes that originate in app/helpers
 * vendor - css that references libraries that aren't TW origin
-* workbench - general TW stylesheet not associated with a specific view (e.g. buttons, cards, etc)